 Notes: 1 In order to be consistent with financial reporting principles and practices generally accepted in Japan, operating income is presented as total revenues less cost of sales and selling, general and administrative expenses.
-The Company believes In order to be considered with the investors in comparing between set or paralouses generally accepted in tagan, operating income is presented as total revenues less cost of sales and seting, general and administrative expenses.
 The Company believes that this is useful to investors in comparing the Company's financial results with those of other Japanese companies.
-Under accounting principles generally accepted in the United States of America, restructuring charges, net gain or loss on sales and disposal of rental assets and other property and impairment to bese for long-heed assets are included as part of operating income.
-The restructuring charges mainly represent special termination benefits incurred with the reorganization of our business structures and as the result of the Company and its subsidiaries reviewing and reshaping the business portfolio.
-EBIT is presented as income before income taxes less interest income plus interest charges.
+Under accounting principles generally accepted in the United States of America, restructuring charges, net gain or loss on sales and disposal of rental assets and other property and impairment losses for long-lived assets are included as part of operating income.

+2 The restructuring charges mainly represent special termination benefits incurred with the reorganization of our business structures and as the result of the Company and its subsidiaries reviewing and reshaping the business portfolio.

-Each is presented as income biotome taxes less inities in income plus inities of targes.
-Effective from fiscal 2014, a part of the thermal power generation systems business is classified as a discontinued operation in accordance with the provision of ASC 205-20, "Presentation of Financial Statements.-Discontinued Operations," which was not transferred to MITSUBSHI HITACHI POWER SYSTEMS, LTD. for the business integration in the thermal power generation systems with Mtsubishi Heavy Industries, Ltd. The results of the discontinued operation are reported separately from continuing operations.
+3 EBIT is presented as income before income taxes less interest income plus interest charges.

+4 Effective from fiscal 2014, a part of the thermal power generation systems business is classified as a discontinued operation in accordance with the provision of ASC 205-20, "Presentation of Financial Statements-Discontinued Operations," which was not transferred to MITSUBISHI HITACHI POWER SYSTEMS, LTD. for the business integration in the thermal power generation systems with Mitsubishi Heavy Industries, Ltd. The results of the discontinued operation are reported separately from continuing operations.
 In line with this classification, "Revenues" and "Operating income" for fiscal 2013 are reclassified.

-ROA (Return on Assets) = Net income / Total Assets (Average between the end of current fiscal year and the end of previous fiscal year) x 100
+5 ROA (Return on Assets) = Net income / Total Assets (Average between the end of current fiscal year and the end of previous fiscal year) x 100